ihouwat/shopping-list-react-app-complete/README.md

 ### Customize the app

-In the backend folder:

-Edit the server credentials, starting on line 14 in the server.js file
+* In `/ backend / server.js`, edit the server credentials, starting on line 14 in the server.js file

-In the constants folder:
+* In the constants folder:
-1. Copy the groceriestemplatedb-5-6-2020.csv file to the groceriestemplate table in the database.
+    * Copy the groceriestemplatedb-5-6-2020.csv file to the groceriestemplate table in the database.
-2. Customize the stores array in the groceryStores.js file by modifying the store names, store categories, store orders, and items per category.
+    * Customize the stores array in the `groceryStores.js` file by modifying the store names, store categories, store orders, and items per category.

 ### Start the app